cernanalysispreservation/analysispreservation.cern.ch/docs/community/support.rst

 Team and Community
 ------------------

-Our core team is based at CERN including both information scientists and computer scientists working in the scientific information service and in CERN IT.

-We work closely together with preservation and outreach representatives within the four largest LHC collaborations and related projects like RECAST, DASPOS and REANA (you can find a short information on these projects in :doc:`this list <../community/related-projects>`).
+Our core team is based at CERN, in CERN IT and in the Scientific Information Service to be precise.
+We are computer engineers and information scientists and we work closely together with preservation and outreach representatives from the LHC collaborations and related projects like REANA, RECAST, DPHEP.
+You can find a short information on these projects in :doc:`this list <../community/related-projects>`.

-Many contributions are made by and achieved through the help and support from physicists who are working on one of the four largest LHC collaborations.
+Many contributions are made by or facilitated through the help and support from collaborators from the LHC collaborations.

-Contact us if you want to join the community!
+Contact us if you want to contribute or have questions!